unixfivem/qb-speedzone/README.md

 # qb-speedzone
-qb-speedzone is a standalone FiveM resource.
+qb-speedzone is a FiveM resource made for QBCore (Notification system only, easily portable).

 ## Description